carsago/carsago/README.md

-Tampa Bay Rays, NC Dinos, Korean, Library and Information Science
+Tampa Bay Rays, NC Dinos, Korean and majored in Library and Information Science

 <!--
 **carsago/carsago** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.